-A new Corona Virus Business Interruption Loan Scheme, delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5 million.
+A new Coronavirus Business Interruption Loan Scheme, delivered by the British Business Bank, will enable businesses to apply for a loan of up to £5 million.
 Businesses can access the first 6 months of that finance interest free, as government will cover the first 6 months of interest payments.
-However, the detail of how this will work in practice is not known yet, but it is anticipated that loans ill be available from next week (week commencing 23rd March 2020).
+However, the detail of how this will work in practice is not yet known.
+But we anticipate that loans will be available from next week (week commencing 23rd March 2020).

 Simon Mason, Director at Simas Accounting & Tax, said that:

 “This is a very good initiative, however, it runs the risk of just kicking the problem down the road.
 If you are considering this action as a business, ensure you have considered the repayment of the loan.
 This is a loan – not a grant or income – and will need to be repaid.